Gantt Charts in Google docs

-There is a lot of Project Management software available to manage projects but they create complex schedules that are often too confusing for executive
+There is a lot of Project Management software available to manage projects, but these tools create complex schedules that are often too confusing for executive

 reporting or client reviews.

-Google Docs are easily editable and accessible from the cloud which makes them useful for collaborating on projects.
-Although there is not a native
+Google Docs are easily editable and accessible from the cloud, which makes them useful for collaborating on projects.
+Although there is no native Google apps solution for

-project management for Google apps solution, Google spreadsheets is perfectly suitable for tracking project schedules.
-When it comes time to present
+project management, Google spreadsheets is perfectly suitable for tracking project schedules.
+When it comes time to presenting

-Google Docs data into a beautiful Gantt chart and timeline, which may better suited for project reporting.
+Google Docs data into a beautiful Gantt chart or timeline, which may be better suited for project reporting.
 The short video at the bottom of the page

 demonstrates how to do this.